micmejia/bible-dump/AMPC/Philippians/Phil 4.md

 Remember me to every saint (every born-again believer) in Christ Jesus.
-The brethren (my [^j]associates) who are with me greet you.
+The brethren (my associates) who are with me greet you.